temporalio/money-transfer-project-template-dotnet/README.md

 ## Steps to get started

 ## Start the Temporal Server
 Run the command:
 `temporal server start-dev`

 ## Clone the Repo
 Follow these steps to copy to you local machine.

 ```
 git clone https://github.com/temporalio/money-transfer-project-template-dotnet

-cd money-transfer-temporal-template-dotnet
+cd money-transfer-project-template-dotnet
 ```

 ## Run The Workflow
 Run the following commands to initiate the Workflow that starts the money transfer process.

 1. **Run the following command to begin the client**

    ```